milosbugarinovic/blog/draft/programming-architecture/index.en.md

 Name of the UCL function can be short, but it should accompanied with the documentation/requirement for that feature, which when reading we should be seeing same functionality in the UCL body of the function.

-### Data Access Layer (DAL)
+### Repository Layer (RL)

-In DAL we place business logic which is responsible for storing and loading data.
+In RL we place business logic which is responsible for storing and loading data.
 When we think of storing data it not important which method we use for storing it is only important that we can store it for long time and recall it when needed.
 We can use DB, file, memory, ftp, third party system, RestApi, GraphQL...

 This is also a good place to create a border and keep frameworks away from our business logic.
-To do this we need to create an implementation layer (DAIL - Data Access Implementation Layer).
+To do this we need to create an data access layer - DAL.
-This is going to give us flexibility, if needed, to switch data type of any entity by switching implementation layer.
+This is going to give us flexibility, if needed, to switch data type of any entity by switching data access layer.

 This layer is used as adapter for any type of data that we need to store it is good idea to make a standard/common way of manipulation of the data.
 This way we get a standardised way of filtering and sorting our data.

-### Data Access Implementation Layer (DAIL)
+### Data Access Layer (DAL)

 This layer is managing how we are actually storing or fetching data.
 We can store data in DB, file, memory, ftp, third party system, RestApi, GraphQL...

 This layer should actually be a wrapper for the framework that we are using to manipulate data.
-This framework should never spill into DAL.
+This framework should never spill into RL.

 ### Model Layer (ML)